Jujstme/Autosplitters/Sonic & All-Star Racing Transformed/README.md

-# Sonic & All-Star Racinng Transformed
+# Sonic & All-Stars Racing Transformed

 ## Autosplitter
 This autosplitter works on the PC Steam release of S&ASRT.